INTERVIEW WITH UDO DIRKSCHNEIDER

 Have you heard some of those statements what Wolf said about you during the tour?

 UDO: I don’t know.
-I think he did lot of very boring interviews about the things we just discussed.
-When I read them I was wondering what was coming up from his mind.
-I mean when he started doing interviews he said “I have no problem to do Accept but Udo doesn’t want to do it.
-There will be no real re-union because of Udo”.
-Still it wasn’t too long time ago when he said “No, Accept I don’t wanna do it because I hate that business.
-I don’t wanna be in music business anymore”.
+I think he did a lot of very boring interviews about the things we just discussed.
+When I read them, I was wondering what was coming up from his mind.
+I mean, when he started doing interviews, he said, “I have no problem to do Accept, but Udo doesn’t want to do it.
+There will be no real reunion because of Udo”.
+Still, it wasn’t a too long time ago when he said, “No, Accept I don’t wanna do it because I hate that business.
+I don’t wanna be in the music business anymore”.

-And now he’s even did show with Sebastian Bach and he has plans to tour in his own in next year?
+And now he even does show with Sebastian Bach, and he has plans to tour on his own next year?

-UDO: Yeah I know about that.
-I think this is some kind fear of him you know?
-I mean he knew that I was working with U.D.O and we had a new album coming out and he know what I was thinking all the time.
-From my side there wasn’t any re-union at any point and he knew that right from the beginning and now he’s changing the story.
+UDO: Yeah, I know about that.
+I think this is some kind of fear of him, you know?
+I mean, he knew that I was working with U.D.O and we had a new album coming out, and he knows what I was thinking all the time.
+From my side, there wasn’t any re-union at any point, and he knew that right from the beginning, and now he’s changing the story.

-So he’s the one who decided to chance his mind?
+So he’s the one who decided to change his mind?